nothke/UnityDOTSGotchas/README.md

 };
 ```

-Then when you create the entity:
+Then, create the entity and add components:

 ```
 var entity = World.Active.EntityManager.CreateEntity(particleArch);